 1) Drink lots of water

 With temperatures in the low thirties, dry, windy weather and the heat turned up high at home, your eyes could feel drier than usual.
 If you’re indulging in some rum-filled eggnog or other alcoholic beverages, staying hydrated will be even more challenging.
 Dehydration makes it harder for your eyes to stay lubricated so make sure you drink lots of water and if your eyes are still feeling dry, visit your eye doctor in Oak Lawn to enquire about which eye drops could help.

 2) Drive with your sunglasses on

 The sun sits lower in the sky in winter and that means more glare on the roads.
 Snowfall can make glare worse.
-Whether you’re driving across the city, state or country, make sure you wear a pair of sunglasses to protect your eyes against glare and make your drive a safer one.
+Whether you’re driving across the city, state or country, make sure you wear a pair of designer eyeglasses to protect your eyes against glare and make your drive a safer one.

 3) Take care when decorating

 Cutting and decorating the tree is all good fun until someone gets their eye poked with a pine needle or decoration.
 If you’re tree-cutting, wear protective eyewear.
 If you’re decorating the tree, make sure someone holds the stool or ladder still when you’re reaching for the top.
 If you’ve got young kids around too, avoid putting up decorations that could easily break if they’re pulled off or fall.

 Christmas Day can finally give you time to sit back and watch the game or browse online for those impending after-Christmas sales.
 But extended screen time reduces your blink rate and as blinking keeps your eyes lubricated, you could end up with tired, dry eyes.
 Follow the 20-20-20 rule; take a break every 20 minutes for 20 seconds and look at something 20 feet away.

 5) Avoid social smoking